raymond-itsec/vulnledger/README.md

 ## ⚙️ Configuration Reference

-All settings use the `FINDINGS_` prefix and can be set via environment variables or `.env` file.
+Application settings use the `FINDINGS_` prefix.
+The deployment also exposes supporting Docker, port, and Caddy variables through the same `.env` file.

 | Variable | Default | Description |
 |----------|---------|-------------|